linhtetaung-mm/linhtetaung-mm/README.md

 My name is Lin Htet Aung.
 I live in Mandalay city.
 A third year ECE student at MIIT(Myanmar Institute of Information Technology).

-Academic years are still waiting for me but for a certain reason I can't go to school yet.
+Academic years are still waiting for me but for a certain reason I can't go back to school yet.
 So I am doing what I enjoy most and that is coding.

 I like puzzles and good at playing too...especially about games on numbers and patterns.